-4.2 LEGAL REQUIREMENTS
+3.14.1 LEGAL REQUIREMENTS

-There are no specific legal requirements for the creation of reserves, except for the Housing Development Fund.
+There are no specific legal requirements for the creation of reserves, except for reserves for the Housing Act, No 107 of 1997 that requires the creation of the Housing Development Fund.
 The GRAP Standards themselves do not provide for reserves.